yosrahelal/paladin/architecture/key_management.md

    and the `key mapping` is stored in Paladin.
 2. A set of existing keys have been created by an administrator in the key storage system, and Paladin is instructed to `discover` all of these keys.
-Multiple `key mappings` are created in the Paladin database, each referring to a separate key it the key store.
+Multiple `key mappings` are created in the Paladin database, each referring to a separate key in the key store.

 > Both in-memory and in-key-store signing are possible with direct key mapping, depending
 > on the capabilities of the backing key storage HSM/SSM.